vsivasankar/copyclone/README.md

 # copyclone
-Script to clone and download file using rclone(google drive)
+Script to clone and download files using rclone(google drive)